 Dodson is a frequent speaker and writer on business entities, and especially limited liability companies, as well as on wills and estate planning.
 He has taught Estate Planning at the Nashville School of Law since 1975, where he was presented with the Distinguished Faculty Award in 2007.
 Dodson has also served as Adjunct Professor of Law at Vanderbilt University.

-He is the founder and co-author of Introduction to Estate Planning and Administration in Tennessee, the definitive textbook on the subject matter and an indispensable source of reference for attorneys throughout the state.
+Dodson wrote and co-authors Introduction to Estate Planning and Administration in Tennessee, the definitive textbook on the subject matter and an indispensable source of reference for attorneys throughout the state.
 Each year, Dodson revises the text to reflect developments in the law, particularly in the area of tax consequences.
 The book is yet another example of Dodson’s commitment to common-sense problem solving.
 It is the only work of its kind designed to serve as a single authoritative source for both students and practitioners in Tennessee.

-A long-time leader in the Nashville community, he has been named multiple times to the Nashville Post’s “In Charge” list.
-Dodson has assisted a number of candidates for public office, and he has also been active in policy making and civic organizations such as the Metropolitan Charter Revision Committee, the Tennessee Judicial Council, the Council of Community Services, Oasis Center and the Tennessee Justice Center.
-Dodson is a member of the Nashville Bar Association, the Tennessee Bar Association, and the Tennessee Association for Justice.
+A long-time leader in the Nashville community, he has assisted a large number of successful candidates for public office, and he has also been active in policy-making and civic organizations over the years, with organizations such as the Metropolitan Charter Revision Committee, the Tennessee Judicial Council, the Council of Community Services, Oasis Center and the Tennessee Justice Center.

 Dodson is married to his law partner, Margaret Behm.
 They have two children.